tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-ubuntu-quickstart.md

 The first stylesheet, palette.mss, contains many of the basic color definitions for the map.
 Here you can easily change the colors of things like roads, land areas, buildings.

-For further customizations dig into the remaining stylesheets and refer to the comments and TileMill's built-in Carto guide for and [the Carto section of the manual](/tilemill/docs/manual/carto/) for guidance.
+For further customizations dig into the remaining stylesheets and refer to the comments and TileMill's built-in CartoCSS guide for and [the CartoCSS section of the manual](/tilemill/docs/manual/carto/) for guidance.
 When you're done with your customizations, you're ready to export a map.

 {% include nextup.html %}